AP Interview: Philippine journalist sees threat to democracy

 Since taking office in 2016, Duterte has openly lambasted journalists who write unfavorable stories about him.
 He has particularly bristled at critical coverage of his anti-drug campaign, which has left thousands of mostly poor suspects dead and drawn international condemnation.

-The article that spawned the libel complaint included allegations that a businessman was linked to illegal drugs, human trafficking and a murder case, citing an unspecified intelligence report.
+The article that spawned the libel complaint included allegations that the businessman was linked to illegal drugs, human trafficking and a murder case, citing an unspecified intelligence report.
+Wilfredo Keng has denied those allegations and said he welcomed the indictments and was determined to see the legal battle through.

 National Bureau of Investigation agents served the warrant against Ressa late Wednesday afternoon and escorted her from the Rappler office to NBI headquarters, where she stayed overnight.